 The candle was far better than many other alternatives, but it had limitations.
 Particularly during a windy night, it was of no use.
 Hence, it led to the invention of the cold-blast design of hurricane—oil lamp–by the American inventor Mr. Irwin in 1873.
 By the way, in 1856, Polish inventor Ignacy Łukasiewicz invented the first modern kerosene lamp.
 In his design, Mr. Irwinin carefully used the science of the need for oxygen flow for the burning flame in a glass enclosure, and the necessity of the opening at the top for giving the pathway for the hot air to exhaust.
 Hence, his design meticulously attempted to reach the optimization.

-The invention of electric light bulb opened the era of modern industrial economy of light bulb making.
+The invention of the electric light bulb opened the era of the modern industrial economy of light bulb making.

 The search for a better light source continued, culminating in Thomas Alva Edison’s electric light bulb patent granting in 1879.
 Unfortunately, like many other great inventions, it emerged in a primitive form.
 Hence, the evolution of the filament light bulb started, and it lasted over 50 years.
 This evolution race also created entry opportunities for aspiring new entrants.
 One of the notable ones is Philips.
 At saturation, the technology core was changed with the fluorescence effect.
 But the quest of getting better quality light at less cost did not stop.
 It kept progressing, leading to the light-emitting diode-based light bulb invention.